t36campbell/gatsby-portfolio/src/pages/projects/Electron React Sys Info.md

 Heres a list of this app’s standout features:

 * Nesting React inside an Electron app
-* Pull useful data from a computer w/
+* Pull useful data from a computer with system-information
-	* system-information

 Find out how I added these features and more in my series on Electron + React [here](link_to_page)